Spanish Inheritance Tax: 4 Steps to Calculate it

 Other tax allowances include the allowance for the principal residence, an allowance for small estates, an allowance for agricultural property, and an allowance for business assets.

-Each of these deductions has specific requirements that must be met in order to qualify, so you will need to review the requirements carefully before claiming any deductions.
+Each of these deductions has specific requirements that must be met in order to qualify.
+We recommend reviewing the requirements carefully before claiming any deductions.

 If the beneficiary already has existing wealth, this may impact the amount of tax that is owed on the inheritance.
 In general, the Spanish Inheritance Tax rules state that the taxable amount is increased by the value of any assets that the beneficiary already owns, similar to the wealth tax.